shivan-s/thumbnail-getter/README.md

 # Thumbnail Getter

-When prompted for a particular channel ID, it will download thumbnails :)
+Download thumbnails for videos of a particular YouTube channel.

 ## Requires